Melatonin: benefits, dosage, contraindications

 Menopause ✪✪✪✪✪

-Some clinical evidence shows that taking melatonin at 3 mg per night for 6 months can improve physical symptoms of menopause compared to placebo but does not improve bone density or associated psychological symptoms.
+Some clinical evidence shows that taking melatonin at a dose of 3 mg per night for 6 months may improve the physical symptoms of menopause compared to placebo but does not improve bone density or associated psychological symptoms.

 Posologie

-Evidence from animal research suggests that melatonin might reduce age-related neurodegeneration by decreasing oxidative stress-related disorders and apoptosis that occur in the brain during the aging process.
-Other animal research indicated that melatonin could enhance longevity (cellular and otherwise) by preventing age-related mitochondrial disorders, maintaining youthful rhythmic activity, enhancing monoaminergic neurotransmission, and reversing immunosenescence.
+Evidence from animal research suggests that melatonin may reduce age-related neurodegeneration by reducing oxidative stress-related disturbances and apoptosis that occur in the brain during the aging process.
+Other animal studies have indicated that melatonin may improve longevity (cellular and otherwise) by preventing age-related mitochondrial dysfunction, maintaining youthful rhythmic activity, improving monoaminergic neurotransmission, and reversing immunosenescence.

 Posologie